Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-In the second approach, a deep result of Yagzhev on rational invertibility of free algebra endomorphisms is employed, while polynomial invertibility of a rationally invertible map whose reductions to generic matrices are polynomially invertible is established along the lines of \cite{Yag1} and \cite{Yag3}.
+In the second approach, we success to prove Theorem \ref{thmkrfree} without any additional conjecture by employing a result of Yagzhev on rational invertibility of free algebra endomorphisms, while polynomial invertibility of a rationally invertible map whose liftings to generic matrices are polynomially invertible is established along the lines of \cite{Yag1} and \cite{Yag3}.

+Recently, substantial progress in certain areas of affine algebraic geometry has been made, enabled by the utilization of techniques from mathematical physics, deformation quantization in particular \cite{BKK1, K-BK2, Kon, Kon2}.
+In the papers \cite{BKK1, K-BK2, Kon2} a reduction of the Weyl algebra modulo infinite prime was introduced in order to induce a Poisson algebra structure on the center and, consequently, using ultraproduct constructs, define a homomorphism from Weyl algebra endomorphisms to polynomial symplectomorphisms, essentially by restriction after an ultraproduct embedding (see \cite{K-BK2}, \cite{Tsu1, Tsu2} and \cite{K-BE2} for details).
+The aforementioned homomorphism distinguishes globally invertible maps and thus establishes an equivalence between the Jacobian Conjecture and the Dixmier Conjecture on Weyl algebra endomorphisms.

+Oftentimes, passing to the noncommutative setting provides one with a clearer picture compared to the commutative case.
+Apart from the aforementioned result on the equivalence between the Jacobian and the Dixmier Conjecture, alternative proofs using quantization have been found for several classical results, such as Bergman's centralizer theorem, the problem of construction of an algebraically closed skew field, and others -- see \cite{KBL} and \cite{Z2} for a review of relevant developments.
+Reduction to generic matrices and deformation quantization were used in \cite{KRZ, KRZ2} to establish an alternative proof to Bergman's centralizer theorem (cf. also \cite{Raz1, Z1}).
+Furthermore, some of the methods of this section (as inspired by Yagzhev) have been observed to bear some resemblance to certain generalities described in, for instance, \cite{BKK1} and \cite{GW} (cf. also \cite{E1, Z1}).

+The Jacobian Conjecture in its algebraic reformulation has been resolved in the affirmative for certain classes of associative algebras, in particular, for free associative algebras by Yagzhev \cite{Yag3} and for free metabelian algebras by Umirbaev \cite{Umir2}.
+Yagzhev's proof of the Jacobian Conjecture for the free associative algebra is based on the idea of deformation.
+If an endomorphism of the free algebra $F_n$ does not admit an inverse (polynomial, in the free generators), then it induces a parametric family of algebra pre-images which is incompatible with the invertibility of the Jacobian.
+In this context, the connection between the Jacobian problem for the free algebra and the linearity problem for regular positive-root torus actions becomes particularly interesting.